Awards for Programs that Enhance Learning (APEL)

 How to apply

-APEL applicants must first submit an Expression of Interest and upload their Summary of Evidence (DOCX, 49.2 KB) by 5pm, 22 April 2022.
+APEL applicants must first submit an Expression of Interest and upload their Summary of Evidence by 12noon, 6 May 2025.

-The EOI online form will prompt applicants for the following information:
+The EOI online form will prompt you for the following information:

 - Application form:

-- overview of the project, team or service and its context (max.
-200 words).
+- Overview of the project, team or service and its context (max.
+300 words).

 - File upload: